isnet-series/isnet-series-site/content/slack/_index.md

 draft: false
 ---

 Want to connect with others in the ISNET community?
-Join our Slack community!
+Join our Slack community!! (a)

 This is the place to connect, discuss, get help, and make suggestions for the knowledge base on this website!
 You may start a public discussion in the channels, or send a private message to connect with others.